 The second method of obtaining stem cells is through the process of sampling a small amount of abdominal fat in a "mini-liposuction" type procedure.
 Fat is a rich source of stem cells and can be minimally processed in a way to obtain a composite of tissue and cells that include adult stem cells.
 Much like the bone procedure, the concentrated material is then injected into the area of tissue damage such as the knee, hip or the spine to help reduce pain and improve function.
 These injections are done using real-time ultrasound and x-ray imaging (fluoroscopy) to guide the stem cell placement with pinpoint accuracy.

 Right now the world of stem cell therapy is exploding with new orthopedic advancements all the time.
-Currently we have used stem cells to treat chronic joint pain (like knee, hip, ankle, foot, elbow, hand, shoulder), chronic neck and lumbar spine pain (like degenerative disc disease, disc herniations, sacroiliac joint pain), and ligament and tendon injuries (rotator cuff tears, Achilles tendon issues, tennis elbow).
-We are even using stem cell therapy to help patients recover faster from traditional orthopedic surgeries so they get can get back to activities faster.
-It seems the potential is almost unlimited as we learn more how to use these amazing cells.
+Many of the procedures have not yet been FDA approved* but there has been exciting success using stem cells to treat some cases of chronic joint pain (like knee, hip, ankle, foot, elbow, hand, shoulder), chronic neck and lumbar spine pain (like degenerative disc disease, disc herniations, sacroiliac joint pain), and ligament and tendon injuries (rotator cuff tears, Achilles tendon issues, tennis elbow).
+We are even used stem cell therapy to help patients recover faster from traditional orthopedic surgeries so they get can get back to activities faster.
+It seems the potential usefulness appears to grow as we learn more how to use these amazing cells.

 Many clinicians are just starting to experiment with stem cell therapies while we have been using these and other regenerative treatments for over 10 years.
-Not only do we have extensive experience, we utilize treatment procedures that increase our success rate even further.
-Techniques such high-resolution ultrasound imaging that give us a real-time way to guide stem cells to the root cause of the patient's problem.
+Not only do we have extensive experience, we utilize treatment procedures that can increase our success rate even further.
+Techniques such high-resolution ultrasound imaging that give us a real-time way to guide injections to the root cause of the patient's problem.
 This is a major breakthrough over "blind" injection techniques.
-Not only can we see where the problem is really coming from, we can use ultrasound imaging at the exact time of the treatment to ensure success.
+Not only can we see where the target area, we can use ultrasound imaging at the exact time of the treatment to ensure better success.
 Another option is real-time X-ray guidance when ultrasound is not enough.
-In summary, our board-certified doctors have more experience, proprietary treatment methods, and access to the most advanced imaging systems to get you better faster.
+In summary, our board-certified doctors have both the experience, the access to the most advanced imaging systems to get you better faster.

 Now accepting new patients